Karl Jaspers Forum, Target Article 16, 16 March 1999

 mere 'embedding' of an idea from one philosophy in another;

-in the works by L. Vygotsky are textually close to some
+difficulties and misunderstanding: a few extracts from the works of L. Vygotsky are textually close to some

 texts by M. Bakhtin, which even caused the claims of

-plagiarism however, careful reading will make it clear
+plagiarism; however, a careful reading will make it clear

 that the same words mean quite different things for